h2oai/wave-h2o-automl/about.md

-**App Goal:** Generate a Databricks Notebook using Wave
+**App Goal:** Create a custom scoring application from a Driverless AI MOJO file.

 **Target Audience:** Data Scientists

 **Actively Being Maintained:** Yes

-**Last Updated:** February 23rd, 2021
+**Last Updated:** Mar 18th, 2021

 **Comes with Demo Mode (pre-loaded data, models, results, etc.):** No

-**Allows for Uploading and Using New Data:** No
+**Allows for Uploading and Using New Data:** Yes

-**Detailed Description:** This application allows a user to generate a Databricks Notebook based on user defined settings.
+**Detailed Description:** Use a MOJO generated from Driverless AI to generate a custom scoring application.

 ### **Features**:
-* Specify custom S3 based datasets for training and testing
-* Specify Driverless AI (DAI) experiment settings
+* Import a DAI MOJO and test csv file.
-* Generate a notebook that can be used in the Databricks environment
+* Creates a custom application with user defined settings and dashboards that can be used for scoring.
-* Allows a user to import the notebook to a Databricks workspace directly